 Did you just drive through a deep puddle of water?

 If so, your electrical system may be wet.
 The condition will usually be corrected when the electrical system dries out.
 A few driving trips should turn the light off.
-Are you low on fuel?
+Have you recently changed brands of fuel?